theogravity/express-session-sqlite/README.md

       ttl: 1234,
       // (optional) Session id prefix.
 Default is no prefix.
       prefix: 'sess:',
-      // (optional) Triggers a timer in milliseconds to run a cleanup on expired session rows.
+      // (optional) Adjusts the cleanup timer in milliseconds for deleting expired session rows.
       // Default is 5 minutes.
       cleanupInterval: 300000
     }),